dtrierweiler19/dtrierweiler19.github.io/data/projects.md

 <h3><a target="_blank" href="http://guides.lib.washington.edu/imls2014"IMLS Grant: UW Libraries and Music Library Association (MLA)</a></h3>

-<h4>“National Forum on Online-Only Music: 21st Century Sound Recording Collection in Crisis"</h3>
+<h4>“National Forum on Online-Only Music: 21st Century Sound Recording Collection in Crisis" March-Current 2014</h3>

 <p>This IMLS-funded grant project includes a series of three summits  aimed to raise awareness and critcal discussion amongst digital content stakeholders across industries and professions.
 Specifically, the series addresses challenges in negoitating digital-only content rights (especially digitial audio) and policy for user access via end user lisence agreements (EULAS) in context of library and public institutional lending </p>
 <p>As a student administrative assistant for UW Libraries I was responsible for various tasks including: </p>